Orthodox Union: Alliance with the Rabbinical Council of America

-For many years the OU, along with its related rabbinic arm, the Rabbinical Council of America, worked with the larger Jewish community in the Synagogue Council of America.
-In this group Orthodox, Conservative and Reform groups worked together on many issues of joint concern.
+For many years, the OU, along with its related rabbinic arm, the Rabbinical Council of America, worked with the larger Jewish community in the Synagogue Council of America.
+In this group, Orthodox, Conservative and Reform groups worked together on many issues of joint concern.
 The group became defunct in 1994, mainly over the objections of the Orthodox groups to Reform Judaism's official acceptance of patrilineal descent as an option for defining Jewishness.

 Kosher certification

-The Orthodox Union's Kosher Division headed by CEO Menachem Genack, is the world's largest kosher certification agency.
-As of 2017, it supervises more than 800,000 products in 8,500 plants in 100 different countries.
-200,000 of those products are found in the US.
-It employs 886 rabbinic field representatives, mashgichim in Hebrew, and about 50 rabbinic coordinators who serve as account executives for OU-certified companies; they are supplemented by a roster of ingredient specialists, flavor analysts, and other support staff.
+The Orthodox Union's Kosher Division, headed by CEO Menachem Genack, is the world's largest kosher certification agency.
+As of 2023, it supervises over 1,200,000 products in 13,000 plants in 105 countries.
+Two hundred thousand of those products are found in the US.
+It employs 886 rabbinic field representatives, mashgichim in Hebrew, and about 70 rabbinic coordinators who serve as account executives for OU-certified companies; they are supplemented by a roster of ingredient specialists, flavor analysts, and other support staff.
 The supervision process involves sending a mashgiach to the production facility to ensure that the product complies with Jewish law.
 The mashgiach supervises both the ingredients and the production process.

 National Conference of Synagogue Youth

 The international youth movement of the OU, the National Conference of Synagogue Youth (NCSY), was founded in the early 1950s.
-After a few false starts, NCSY first achieved success under Rabbi Pinchas Stolper by reaching out to public school educated Jewish youth with a message of Orthodox Jewish religious inspiration.
-It has now expanded its reach to include many already religious mostly Modern Orthodox children attending Jewish day schools.
+After a few false starts, NCSY succeeded under Rabbi Pinchas Stolper by reaching out to public school-educated Jewish youth with a message of Orthodox Jewish religious inspiration.
+It has now expanded its reach to include many already religious, mostly Modern Orthodox children attending Jewish day schools.

 Orthodox Union Advocacy Center

 The OU Advocacy Center is the non-partisan public policy arm of the OU, leading the organization's advocacy efforts in Washington, D.C., and state capitals.
-Formerly known as the Institute for Public Affairs, OU Advocacy engages leaders at all levels of government as well as the broader public to promote and protect the Orthodox Jewish community's interests and values in the public policy arena.
+Formerly known as the Institute for Public Affairs, OU Advocacy engages leaders at all levels of government and the broader public to promote and protect the Orthodox Jewish community's interests and values in the public policy arena.